happygeneralist/ai-epistemic-reset/README.md

 - Middleware for structured formatting
 - Plugins or tooling for dynamic precision switching
 - Extensions for accessibility, trauma-informed AI, or education

----

----

-## Precision Prompt Toolkit

-Use these phrases in chat to activate high-fidelity behaviour:

-- “Explain this without simplifying.”
-- “Model this emotion as logic.”
-- “Walk me through the structure — literally.”
-- “Avoid metaphor, soften nothing.”
-- “Mark each assumption and logic step.”

-These help steer the assistant even without modifying the system prompt.

-- “Explain this without simplifying.”
-- “Model this emotion as logic.”
-- “Walk me through the structure — literally.”
-- “No smoothing.
-No metaphors.
-Just the reasoning.”

----

 ## Maintainers